-Third parties may legitimately and independently develop products, services, and technology similar to or duplicative of our platform.
-In addition to protection under intellectual property laws, we rely on confidentiality or license agreements that we generally enter into with our corporate partners, employees, consultants, advisors, vendors, and customers, and generally limit access to and distribution of our proprietary information.
+Third parties may legitimately and independently develop products, services, and technology similar to or duplicative of our products, services and technology.
+In addition to protection under intellectual property laws, we rely on confidentiality or license agreements that we generally enter into with our corporate partners, employees, consultants, advisors, vendors, and customers, and generally limit access to and distribution of our intellectual property and proprietary information.
 However, we cannot be certain that we have entered into such agreements with all parties who may have or have had access to our confidential information or that the agreements we have entered into will not be breached or challenged, or that such breaches will be detected.
-Furthermore, non-disclosure provisions can be difficult to enforce, and even if successfully enforced, may not be entirely effective.
+Furthermore, confidentiality and non-disclosure provisions can be difficult to enforce, and even if successfully enforced, may not be entirely effective.
 We cannot guarantee that any of the measures we have taken will prevent infringement, misappropriation, or other violation of our technology or other intellectual property or proprietary rights.